-Cash and Cash Equivalent in the balance sheet comprise cash at Bank and Short Term Deposits with original maturity of three months of the cash and which are subject to an insignificant year of changes in walite.
-Bank overdrate are shown within borrowings in current liabilities in the balance sheet.
+Cash and Cash Equivalent in the balance sheet comprise cash at Bank and Short Term Deposits with original maturity of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

+Bank overdrafts are shown within borrowings in current liabilities in the balance sheet.